Social Work Practice Fellows (SWPF)

 Trauma-informed supervision through a social justice lens

-This workshop focuses on trauma-informed supervision through a social justice lens, an approach to supervision that begins with the personal and extends to the professional.
+This workshop focuses on trauma-informed supervision and the social justice lens, an approach to supervision that begins with the personal and extends to the professional.
 Personal histories, identities, characteristics and psychological experiences of supervisors, as well as structural and environmental conditions of the organization, are considered in supervision.
 This perspective promotes the role of the supervisor as a leader in establishing a culture within their team that is responsive to and inclusive of the positionalities and unique experiences of clients and colleagues.
 Supervisors are encouraged to remain vigilant in their commitment to social justice by leading their teams and organizations in achieving truly inclusive diversity.

 Learning Objectives (Supervisory Best Practices):